-Value Statement One: The Public and the Tennessee S Community will insist on more a performance and professionalism, rais provided by the police department. accountability in police Value Statement Two: The multi-cultural population at Tenness changing and increasing every year, cha department for a more diversified workfor services, and proficient deployment of the resources. allenging the police orce, specialized Value Statement Three: As Davidson County and the surroundin closely connected as one community, cr increases, threating the safety of our car our challenge for better police service. riminal mobility Value Statement Four: As technological and methodological adv Tennessee State University Police Depar TSUPD Annual Security Repo rt 2015 Page 3 of 42 training and exposure to stay abreast of the new advances in the area of general police services, safety, and security.
-The new and enhanced trends will allow for better and efficient ways of combating crime on campus as well the surrounding areas.
+Value Statement One: The Public and the Tennessee State University (TSU)

+Community will insist on more accountability in police performance and professionalism, raising the level of service provided by the police department.

+Value Statement Two: The multi-cultural population at Tennessee State University is changing and increasing every year, challenging the police department for a more diversified workforce, specialized services, and proficient deployment of the department's resources.

+Value Statement Three: As Davidson County and the surrounding counties become more closely connected as one community, criminal mobility increases, threating the safety of our campus, which increases our challenge for better police service.

+Value Statement Four: As technological and methodological advances are made, the and enhanced trends will allow for better and efficient ways of combating crime on campus as well the surrounding areas.

+Tennessee State University Police Department must enhance its training and exposure to stay abreast of the new advances in the area of general police services, safety, and security.
+The new